analuciachin/DS-Algo/README.md

 # Data Structure and Algorithms

-This github repo is to keep notes of the Data Structure and Algorithms courses I am taking from Andrei Neagoie and Colt Steele and all the exercises I have completed.
+This github repo is to keep notes of the Data Structure and Algorithms courses I am taking from Andrei Neagoie and Colt Steele and a reference of all the exercises I have completed.

 ## Big O